What is a mobile test automation framework?

 Mistake 2: Not centralising your tests

 When you adopt test automation, one challenge that immediately comes up is how it will mesh with your manual tests.
 Ideally, you are already using a software test tool that can store manual and automated tests.
 If not, you should immediately find a test management solution that does that.
-Splitting the effort between multiple tools is how you start missing both nuance and pretty significant issues.
+You start missing nuance and significant issues by splitting the effort between multiple tools.

 Test management solution that creates synergy between manual and automated mobile tests